Canopy

 Out of scope:

 - Securing the harness itself.
 We assume each harness already enforces its own permission model around tools and shell access.
-The marketplace cannot make an insecure harness secure.
+Canopy cannot make an insecure harness secure.

 - Vetting asset quality (does it work well, is the prompt good).
-That is a reputation and review problem, not a packaging problem.
+Our PR review catches the obviously broken and the obviously malicious; it does not certify quality.
+That remains a reputation and review problem, not a packaging one.

 - Secret distribution.
 Assets must not carry secrets.
 Anything that needs an API key gets it from the user’s environment at install or run time.

 - Model hosting or inference.
-The marketplace ships packaging, not weights.
+Canopy ships packaging, not weights.

 Proposed approach